 The researchers then recorded the number of positive, negative, and neutral responses of the participants to each of these colours.

-Green was closely followed by yellow (93.9%) and blue (79.6%) with red (64.3%) and purple (64.3%) trailing behind.
+Green was closely followed by yellow (93.9%) and blue (79.6%), with red (64.3%) and purple (64.3%) trailing behind.

 Before you ditch your current wardrobe and rush out to the shops, though, just one word of caution about blending colours.
-The researchers found that the results of intermediate hues did not necessarily reflect the combined averages scores of the principle colours.
+The researchers found that the results of intermediate hues did not necessarily reflect the combined average scores of the principle colours.

 Red-purple together, however, crept up the rankings to 76.5% with yellow-red (74.5%) and purple-blue (65.3%) following closely behind.
 Blue-green managed an impressive 81.6% by triggering thoughts of “the ocean and the sky” which perhaps throws some doubt on the oft-quoted style adage “blue and green should never be seen.”